octarect/activerecord-js/README.md

 # activerecord-js
-implementation of active record for javascript
+Implementation of active record for javascript

+# Example
+Under construction

 ## Contribution
 Send a pull request to http://github.com/octarect/activerecord-js.
 Use http://github.com/octarect/activerecord-js/issues for discussion.